 To assure positive identification and optimum integrity of patient specimens from the time of collection until testing is completed and results reported, the staff must label all specimens submitted to MemorialCare Saddleback Medical Center for testing with the patient's first and last name, correctly spelled, and date of birth (D.O.B.).
 Samples should be labeled with the date and time of collection and the collector's initials.
+Samples are to be labeled in the presence of the patient.

-Test request forms for outpatient can be requested by calling SMC Laboratory at (949) 452-3554.
+Test request forms for outpatient can be requested by calling Saddleback Medical Center Laboratory at (949) 452-3554.